-The 16th meeting was held in Tokyo in 2006.
-The 21st meeting was held in October 2016 in Uruguay, and the 22nd meeting is scheduled for March 2018 in UAE.
+The 16th meeting was held in Tokyo in 2006 and the 22nd meeting was held in March 2018 in UAE.
+The next ICRAV meeting is scheduled to be held in October 2020 in Hong Kong.

 International Thoroughbred Breeders' Federation (ITBF)